-Naturally, Spears’ fans and fellow celebrities alike had much to say in support of the singer.
-Her own circle chimed in, too.
+Naturally, Spears’ fans and fellow celebrities alike have had much to say in support of the singer.
+Her own circle has chimed in, too.
 Though her family’s comments were brief, some provided a glimpse at the dynamic between Spears and the people closest to her case, who the singer said have “lived off my conservatorship for 13 years.”
 Here is everything Spears’ family and loved ones have said about her statement.

 What Did Jamie Lynn Spears Say About Britney’s Conservatorship?